tariqurrahman/Activity-Tracker/README.md

 # Activity-Tracker
-It's an Activity Tracker app for macOS made by using Swift
+It's an Activity Tracker app for macOS I made by using Swift